Appearing in Court Social Story, Parts 1-3

 Part 3: After the Ruling

-Graphic of a man saying
+Graphic of a man telling the court that he is autistic.

 It is okay to tell the Judge and my attorney I have autism.